opennetworkinglab/aether-docs/onramp/start.rst

    various installation playbooks.
 The default version of ``hosts.ini`` included with OnRamp is simplified to run everything on a single server (the one you've cloned the repo onto), with additional lines you may eventually need for a multi-node cluster commented out.
+In the shipped single-node example, Ansible refers to that server as ``node1``; the checked-in default inventory currently maps ``node1`` to ``127.0.0.1`` as a placeholder for local single-node execution.
+   For an actual deployment, replace the loopback address and credentials with the values for your target server.
+The GitHub CI workflows generate their own ``hosts.ini`` and, for single-node tests, use ``localhost ansible_connection=local`` instead of this checked-in ``node1`` example.

 Set Target Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~